Mat Fraser (actor): Freak shows

 Fraser has shown a continuing interest in freak shows.

-His 2001 play 'Sealboy: Freak' draws on the life history of Stanislaus Berent, a sideshow performer with naturally occurring phocomelia who worked under the stage name Sealo.
+His 2001 play Sealboy: Freak draws on the life history of Stanislaus Berent, a sideshow performer with naturally occurring phocomelia who worked under the stage name Sealo.

 Fraser's 2002 television documentary, Born Freak, looked at this historical tradition and its relevance to modern disabled performers.
 This work has become the subject of academic analysis in the field of disability studies.

 As part of the documentary, Fraser performed in a Coney Island freak show.
 He was invited to return to work there professionally and has since worked several summer seasons there.

 Fraser's 2011 show, From Freak to Clique, charted the history of portrayals of disability, including freak show performers.

 In 2014, Fraser went on to have a role as Paul the Illustrated Seal in American Horror Story: Freak Show.
-He played Jessica Lange's love interest in several episodes.